DETAILED ACTION

 Regarding claim 11, Zhou teaches the TRS is determined based on a periodicity (reference signals can be configured according to periodic signals; Page 11 first paragraph under S102 and page 16 first paragraph under step S501.
 Thus one can see the TRS/occasions are based on periodical information).

-Regarding claims 13, Zhou teaches a method at a network entity, the method comprising:
+Regarding claims 13 and 21, Zhou teaches a method and base station comprising:

-Transmitting a tracking reference signal (TRS) configuration wherein a plrualtiy of TRS occasions is based on the TRS configuration (the reference signals include configuration information; Page 11 step S102.
+A memory and processor for transmitting a tracking reference signal (TRS) configuration wherein a plurality of TRS occasions is based on the TRS configuration (the reference signals include configuration information; Page 11 step S102.
 Based on received TRS, the UE monitors the paging PDCCH; Page 18, S601 of Figure 6, 4th paragraph under “embodiment six”.
 Thus one can see there is configuration information being sent and since TRS signals are used, this is viewed as receiving TRS configuration);

 transmitting a TRS on a TRS occasion of a plurality of TRS occasions, (based on received TRS, the UE monitors the paging PDCCH.
 There are a plurality of paging occasions (PO) which are associated TRS; Page 18, S601 of Figure 6, 4th paragraph under “embodiment six”); and